 There are various other advantages and disadvantages to the various routes: please see our page Trade Marks: What Route to Protection? for further information.

-The member countries of the Madrid System are:
+The member countries of the Madrid System are (3 May 2024):

 1) Official name: Organisation Africaine de la Propriété Intellectuelle.
 Its members are Benin, Burkina Faso, Cameroon, Central African Republic, Chad, Comoros, The Republic of Congo, Côte d'Ivoire, Gabon Guinea, Equatorial Guinea, Mali, Mauritania, Niger, Guinea Biaasu, Senegal and Togo.